Pivot Table in Excel Tutorial

 - Create a Pivot table and drag maths in row Field.

 - The field Settings window will open.
-Select Custom radio button under that choose Average function.
+Select the Custom radio button under that choose Average function.

 - Then drag Math in the value field.